Refinance rates with Laurel Road start at 1.89%.

 - Revised Pay As You Earn (REPAYE)

-REPAYE and PAYE typically cap your monthly payments at 10 percent of your discretionary income.
-IBR limits your payments to 10 or 15 percent, depending on when you took out your loans, and ICR makes them no more than 20 percent.
+REPAYE and PAYE typically cap your monthly payments at 10% of your discretionary income.
+IBR limits your payments to 10% or 15%, depending on when you took out your loans, and ICR makes them no more than 20%.

 Since these plans cap your monthly payments, they also extend your repayment term to 20 or 25 years.

 Not only could an income-driven plan ease the burden of student loans, but it could lead to loan forgiveness.
 After 20 or 25 years of on-time repayment, you could get any remaining balance forgiven.